Mommy Evolution

 These children’s books about women in science show just how women have shaped our understanding of science and influenced the communities around them.

-My regular followers know that I often take subjects my sons are interested in and find books that spotlight women in them for younger readers.
+My regular followers know that I often take subjects my sons are interested in and find books about women in history for younger readers.

 I feel this gives children a better understanding that things like science aren’t just for men or women — but rather anyone can do anything they put their mind to.
 Come on!
 Women can rock anything they dedicate themselves to!